semihberkayozturk/typescript-dp/README.md

 # typescript-dp
-A repository to practice the design patterns in TypeScript
+An application to understand the design patterns in TypeScript.